Student life in Birmingham

 Studying in Birmingham offers you the chance to live and work in the youngest major city in Europe with world-class restaurants, entertainment and shops.
 Birmingham is home to more than one million people from a range of different cultures and ethnic groups, 40 per cent of this population is 25 and younger.

-Whether you're social, creative or ambitious at heart, be you at Birmingham City University.
-There's so much going on in Birmingham – from the buzzy street markets to the unmissable transformation of the whole city - you'll be at the heart of it all!
-Experience our state-of-the-art facilities at one of our Open Days in 2018.Book your place
+There's so much going on in Birmingham – from the buzzy street markets to the unmissable transformation of the whole city - study here and you'll be at the heart of it all!
+Explore the city for yourself when you visit one of our Open Days.Find out more

 Food and drink